Please report dead birds in Los Angeles

 Pets and Ebola

-At this time, there have been no reports of illness in
+There have been no reports of illness from Ebola virus in

 dogs or cats, even in the areas in Africa where Ebola is

-There are no reports of dogs or cats spreading the virus
+present.
+There are also no reports of dogs or cats spreading the virus

 to people or other animals.